mben-has/task-manager/README.md

 # Task Manager

-This project is a simple demonstration of a task manager with a Go backend and a basic HTML frontend.

-The main goal of the project is to showcase the use of CI/CD with unit tests using GitHub Actions.
+The main goal of this project is to showcase the use of CI/CD with unit tests using GitHub Actions.
 It is intentionally kept simple and is not meant to be a full-featured production application.

+The project implements a small task manager with a Go backend and a basic HTML frontend to demonstrate the CI/CD setup in a practical way.

 ## Purpose